Heat intensifying into the weekend

 10-day Forecast:

-This is a brutal outlook.
+This is an abnormally hot outlook.
 Make sure you practice heat safety.
 Drink plenty of water, and limit strenuous outdoor activity during the hottest parts of the day.
 Remember to never leave children, pets, or disabled adults inside of a vehicle.
-The drop in temperatures Monday and next week is slight.
+The drop in temperatures Monday and next week is slight, and we will see an increase in humidity so it will not feel much better.

 Tracking the tropics: